 The astounding variety of the country keeps visitors returning each year.
 You can explore the longest mountain range in the world, the driest desert, glacial lakes, ancient forests, active volcanoes, countless beaches, and urban areas ranging from the modern metropolis of Santiago to quaint and artsy Valparaiso.

-And, although Chile has been in the news for political protests and natural disasters, if you’re wondering whether it’s safe to travel to Chile, rest assured that this country is a very safe and welcoming place to visit, ranking 55th on the Global Peace Index in 2022.
+And, although Chile has been in the news for political protests and natural disasters, if you’re wondering whether it’s safe to travel to Chile, rest assured that most of this country is a very safe and welcoming place to visit, ranking 58th on the Global Peace Index in 2023.

-From the cities of Santiago and Valparaiso to the Atacama Desert in the north and Patagonia in the south, Chile is one of the safest countries in South America.
+From the Atacama Desert in the north to Patagonia in the south, Chile is one of the safest countries in South America.

 Safety in Chile FAQs